PokeyOne/clasp/README.md

 - Every statement has a return type
 - No void return type (Maybe)

+The project is built using Rust and Rust's package manager, Cargo, and is divided into three components.

+- **Runtime Environment**: The runner for the compiled clasp.
+- **Clasm Compiler**: The program that compiles the Clasm code into a compiled `.cclasp` file that the interpreter can run.
+- **Clasp Compiler**: The program that compiles the Clasp code to Clasm.

+The base of the project is a cargo workspace, and each of the three components is a cargo project.
+All the standard cargo commands work in terms of building and running the project.

 ## Documentation

 Currently documentation is light.
 Below is a list of documentation resources.